rodrivas78/Re-Bomber/README.md

 Controls:

 SPACEBAR : caprture and drop the bomb
-UP ARROW KEY: increase the plane's altitude
+UP ARROW KEY: increase the altitude of the plane
-DOWN AROROW KEY:  decrease the plane's altitude
+DOWN AROROW KEY:  decrease the altitude of the plane

 You can play online here:
 https://javatari.org/?rom=https://github.com/rodrivas78/Re-Bomber/raw/main/ROM/RE_BOMBER_0_1_7.a26